dustinpfister/blog_posts/_posts/lodash_groupby.md

 ## 1 - Getting started

-This is a post on a single collection method called \_.groupBy in the javaScript utility library known as lodash.
+This is a post on a single lodash collection method called \_.groupBy in the javaScript utility library known as lodash.
 It is not a beginners guide on lodash, or javaScript in general.
 I assume that you have at least some background in javaScipt, and are researching lodash wondering if it is something that you should bother with or not.

+There are many developers that consider lodash a dead utility library because a lot of functionality in lodash is now native in core javaScript itself.
+Also methods like group by does bring something to the table that can not be done with a native javaScript method by itself, but is not to hard to write one.
+I do not take sides with this, there is using lodash and then there is just using javaScript by itself.
+However in any case this is something that I might want to do now and then in a project one way or another.

 ## 2 - Some basic examples of \_.groupBy